-Local file processing in the Android app
+Local file processing in the mobile apps

 That local-first design reduces unnecessary document exposure, but it does not remove the need to secure your own phone, downloads, and any cloud storage destination you choose when saving or sharing an output file.